BestTimesToVisit.com Logo

 food

-Venture beyond the international restaurants and try some local Jeddah cuisine!
-Look for places serving Mandi (slow-cooked meat with rice) or Kabsa (spiced rice with meat or chicken).
-Many smaller restaurants offer incredible value and authentic flavors.
+Venture beyond the international restaurants and explore the local cuisine!
+Try Mandi (slow-cooked meat with rice), Kabsa (spiced rice with meat or chicken), and fresh seafood at the Jeddah Corniche.
+Many restaurants offer both buffet and a la carte options.

 packing

 Pack light, loose-fitting, and modest clothing, especially if you're a woman.
-Comfortable walking shoes are a must as you'll likely be doing a lot of exploring on foot.
-Don't forget sunscreen and a hat, as the sun can be intense.
+Comfortable walking shoes are essential as you'll likely be doing a lot of walking, especially exploring the old city.
+Don't forget sunscreen, a hat, and sunglasses, as the sun can be intense.

 Weather Details